 Limit Violation/Loss Notification Requirements

 Notwithstanding the other provisions of this Policy, any violation of limits must be reported to the Enron Corp.
-Chief Risk Officer.
-Such report should be made prior to entering into a Transaction if there is a sufficient reason to believe that a limit violation will occur.
-Requirements for limit violations and loss notifications, each accompanied by an explanation, will be as follows:
+Chief Risk Officer, and the Chief Risk Officer will notify President, CEO, or Chairman at his discretion, based on his determination of the significance of the violation.
+Such report to the Chief Risk Officer should be made prior to entering into a Transaction if there is a sufficient reason to believe that a limit violation will occur.
+Requirements for reporting limit violations and loss notifications, each accompanied by an explanation, will be as follows:

 Net Open Position Limits; Maturity/Gap Risk Limits.
 If the limit violation equals or exceeds the applicable limit by greater than five percent (5%), the Enron Corp.
-Chief Risk Officer shall ensure the prompt communication of the occurrence to the President of Enron Corp.
-If the limit violation equals or exceeds the applicable limit by greater than ten percent (10%), the Enron Corp.
-Chief Risk Officer shall ensure the prompt communication of the occurrence to the Chairman of Enron Corp
+Chief Risk Officer shall ensure the prompt communication of the occurrence to the Enron Business Unit Office of the Chairman.

 Value-at-Risk Limits.
-If the Aggregate VaR Limit is exceeded, or if the VaR for any Commodity Group or Portfolio equals or exceeds the applicable limit by greater than five percent (5%), the Enron Corp.
-Chief Risk Officer shall ensure the prompt communication of the occurrence to the President of Enron Corp.
-If the Aggregate VaR or the VaR for any Commodity Group or Portfolio equals or exceeds the applicable limit by greater than ten percent (10%), the Enron Corp.
-Chief Risk Officer shall ensure the prompt communication of the occurrence to the Chairman of Enron Corp.
+If the VaR for any Commodity Group or Portfolio equals or exceeds the applicable limit by greater than five percent (5%), the Enron Corp.
+Chief Risk Officer shall ensure the prompt communication of the occurrence to the Enron Business Unit Office of the Chairman.
 If the Aggregate VaR Limit is exceeded by greater than 15%, the Enron Corp.
-Chief Risk Officer shall ensure the prompt communication of the occurrence to the Chairman of the Finance Committee of Enron Corp.
+Chief Risk Officer shall ensure the prompt communication of the occurrence to the Enron Corp.
+President, Chief Executive Officer, Chairman of the Board, and Chairman of the Finance Committee of Enron Corp.

 Loss Notifications.
 The Enron Corp.
-Chief Risk Officer shall ensure the prompt communication to the Enron Business Unit Office of the Chairman, the Enron Corp.
-President, or the Enron Corp.
-Chairman, if a Daily Loss in any Commodity Group or Portfolio is equal to or in excess of 100%, 125%, or 150% of the corresponding VaR limit, respectively.
+Chief Risk Officer shall ensure the prompt communication to the Enron Business Unit Office of the Chairman, if a Daily Loss in any Commodity Group or Portfolio is in excess of the corresponding VaR limit.
 The Enron Corp.
 Chief Risk Officer shall ensure the prompt communication to the Enron Corp.
-President, the Enron Corp.
-Chairman, or the Chairman of the Finance Committee of Enron Corp, if the aggregate Daily Loss is equal to or in excess of 50%, 75%, or of the Aggregate VaR Limit, respectively
+President, Chief Executive Officer, Chairman of the Board, and the Chairman of the Finance Committee of Enron Corp., if the aggregate Daily Loss is in excess of the Aggregate VaR Limit.

 The Enron Corp.
-Chief Risk Officer shall ensure the prompt communication to the Enron Business Unit Office of the Chairman, the Enron Corp.
-President, or the Enron Corp.
-Chairman, if a Cumulative 5-day Loss in any Commodity Group or Portfolio is equal to or in excess of 125%, 150%, or 175% of the corresponding VaR Limit, respectively.
-The Enron Corp.
-Chief Risk Officer shall ensure the prompt communication to the Enron Corp.
-President or the Enron Corp.
-Chairman, if the aggregate Cumulative 5-day Loss is equal to or in excess of 75% or 100% of the corresponding VaR limit, respectively.
+Chief Risk Officer shall ensure the prompt communication to the Enron Business Unit Office of the Chairman, if a Cumulative 5-day Loss in any Commodity Group or Portfolio is in excess of 125% of the corresponding VaR Limit.

-Reporting to the Audit and Finance Committees of the Board of Directors.
-Aggregate loss notifications and limit violations shall be communicated to the Chairman of the Finance Committee by the Chief Risk Officer of Enron Corp., as specified in Section IV. of this policy.
-These and other limit violations along with a summary of Enron’s market risks will be reported to the Audit Committee of the Board of Directors by the Chief Risk Officer of Enron Corp. at all regularly scheduled Audit Committee meetings.
+Reporting to the President, Chief Executive Officer, Chairman of the Board, Audit and Finance Committees of the Board of Directors.
+Aggregate loss notifications and limit violations shall be communicated to the President, Chief Executive Officer, Chairman of the Board of Directors, and Chairman of the Finance Committee by the Chief Risk Officer of Enron Corp., as specified in Section IV. of this policy, and as otherwise determined by the Chief Risk Officer.
+Aggregate and other limit violations along with a summary of Enron’s market risks will be reported to the Audit Committee of the Board of Directors by the Chief Risk Officer of Enron Corp. at all regularly scheduled Audit Committee meetings.

 Operations and Controls